Local Boy Making Good

 You say you’re considering making a run for political office at some point.
 How would you change politics today?

 I would ask everyone to have empathy and just take a moment to think about what that person across from you is saying and feeling.
 I think it would be good if we could lose some of our cynicism about the world.
 Politics today seems to have become much more about “rooting for the home team,” instead of actually talking about the issues and how they affect us all.

 Finally, what would you say to someone considering a move to College Station?

 I love it here.
 I think you will, too.
 Ours is a great community because people “show up” and give a lot back.
 If you take, take, take, you might not get the same experience as someone who gives back.
 “Showing up,” as I like to call it, is always appreciated, and it makes the city a better place in which to live.

-(Author’s note: I’ve determined that when people ask me who I am, as a resident of College Station, I’m going to tell them, “I’m a ‘Colletian.’”
+(Author’s note: I’ve determined that when people ask me who I am, as a resident of College Station, I’m going to tell them, “I’m a ‘Colletion.’”
 That’s a mash up of “college” and “station” and yes, it’s going to sound like “collegian” being mispronounced.
-Given that I’m 62 years of age, the thought of calling myself a “collegian” is someplace I probably don’t want to go.
-But, “col-lee-shun” has a nice ring to it if you pronounce it distinctly.
+Given that I’m 62 years of age, the thought of calling myself a “collegian” is someplace I can’t really go to.
+But “call-ee-shun” has a nice ring to it if you pronounce it distinctly.
 Try it.
 Practice it in front of a mirror a hundred times.
 If we all get behind this idea, “show up,” as William suggests, I think we can give the “Colletion” thing some traction and put an end to the troubling matter of who we are.)